bortami/bortami/README.md

 ## Fun Facts

-- Accepts high-fives as currency, but only if tied to a measurable outcome.
+- Accepts high-fives as currency.
 - Once helped a client understand GDPR *and* refactored their lead routing logic in the same call.
 - Has a plan for building an agency, developing real estate, and taking over the AI space—depending on how the week goes.

----

-## Contributing

-Please don’t.
-She’s got it covered.

----

-## License

-MIT, because Michelle Is Tireless.